fbeneventi/examon_demo/docs/getting_started.md

 # Welcome to the ExaMon Documentation

 ExaMon is a powerful monitoring and analytics framework that helps you collect and analyze data from a variety of sources.
 It employs data engeenering best practices and the latest open-source tools to deliver a fully featured data analysis environment.
 The following documentation provides instructions for installing framework components and accessing and analyzing data.
+See the [introductory section](Introduction.md) for a more complete overview of the framework's purpose and capabilities.

 ## Admin Documentation